choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 This topology can be achieved by either having each edge broker connect to the central broker, or having the central broker connect to each edge broker.
 You can achieve the same filtering in both situations, but with slightly different configuration.
 The two examples below have similar but not identical effects; the ramifications are subtle, and we _really_ recommend reading the external ActiveMQ and Fuse documentation if you've come this far in your deployment scale.

-If your central broker is connecting to the UK broker, and you want it to only pass on traffic for the global `mcollective` collective and the UK-specific `uk-collective` collective:
+If your central broker is connecting to the UK broker, and you want it to only pass on traffic for the global `mcollective` collective and the UK-specific `uk_collective` collective:

 {% highlight xml %}
     <dynamicallyIncludedDestinations>
       <topic physicalName="mcollective.>" />
       <queue physicalName="mcollective.>" />
-      <topic physicalName="uk-collective.>" />
+      <topic physicalName="uk_collective.>" />
-      <queue physicalName="uk-collective.>" />
+      <queue physicalName="uk_collective.>" />
     </dynamicallyIncludedDestinations>
 {% endhighlight %}

-In this case, admin users connected to the central broker can command nodes on the `uk-collective`, but admin users connected to the UK broker can't command nodes on the `us-collective`, etc.
+In this case, admin users connected to the central broker can command nodes on the `uk_collective`, but admin users connected to the UK broker can't command nodes on the `us_collective`, etc.

 Alternately, if your UK broker is connecting to your central broker and you want it to refrain from passing on UK-specific traffic that no one outside that datacenter cares about:

 {% highlight xml %}
     <excludedDestinations>
-       <topic physicalName="uk-collective.>" />
+       <topic physicalName="uk_collective.>" />
-       <queue physicalName="uk-collective.>" />
+       <queue physicalName="uk_collective.>" />
     </excludedDestinations>
 {% endhighlight %}

-In this case, admin users connected to the central broker **cannot** command nodes on the `uk-collective`; it's expected that they'll be issuing commands to the main `mcollective` collective if they need to (and are authorized to) cross outside their borders.
+In this case, admin users connected to the central broker **cannot** command nodes on the `uk_collective`; it's expected that they'll be issuing commands to the main `mcollective` collective if they need to (and are authorized to) cross outside their borders.

 ([↑ Back to top](#content))